8 Things You Didn't Know Your Vagina Could Do, Because You Basically Have Superpowers

 Vaginas are effing amazing.
 And I'm embarrassed that some sort of weird body shame kept me from learning or acknowledging that earlier.
 Now I am their biggest cheerleader, and am constantly learning things about them that I didn't realize were possible.
 Seriously, it's not all just sex and period and babies and that stuff.
 Don't believe me?
 Here are eight awesome things your vagina can do.

-Vaginas are amazing at cleaning themselves.
-That's a large part of what's happening with that odorless discharge you get — it's sloughing off all the stuff you don't need.
+Vaginas are amazing at cleaning themselves — in fact, they're incredibly effective.
+That's a large part of what's happening with that odorless discharge you probably have noticed from time to time — it's sloughing off all the stuff you don't need.
 And you should leave it to its own devices.
 All those cleaning products not only perpetuate a horrible myth that vaginas are dirty, but can also cause health problems.
-According to Women's Health: "Problems arise when you use products that alter the pH levels, causing it to increase into an unhealthy range, which screws with the balance of good and bad bacteria.
-The result: You’re more susceptible to infections, irritations, and sensitivity — all of which can make you more vulnerable to contracting STDs."

 Well, sort of.
-The fun isn't all for boys, you know.
-When you're aroused, the increased blood flow means that the clitoris becomes engorged and firm, similar to an erection.
-It's not exactly the same as a boner, but it's actually better, because it can ...
+When you're aroused, the increased blood flow means that the clitoris becomes engorged and firm, similar to an erection — and it's actually incredibly impressive.

-3. Feel Twice As Much As A Penis
+3. It Can Feel Twice As Much As A Penis

 That's right, our clit contains over 8,000 nerve endings, more than anywhere else in the body.
 A penis has half that.
 So size isn't everything.